Tory757/Tory757/README.md

 👀 I’m interested in Information Security and Pentesting.

-🌱 I’m currently studying CISA coursework to obtain my CEH & CISSP certifications.
+🌱 I’m currently studying to obtain the Security+ certification.

 💞️ I’m looking to collaborate on Home Labs, Cloud Based Projects, Threat Detection, Network Architecture & More.